 The best option is to look for Airbnb accommodation if you are on a budget.
 The prices are slightly better, so this might be another option.

 First-time Airbnb user?
 Save on your next stay with Airbnb

-If you are still not sure where to stay in Lucerne you can check out my full accommodation guide on the best places to stay in Lucerne here.
+If you are still unsure where to stay in Lucerne, you can check out my full accommodation guide on the best places to stay in Lucerne here.

 What to do in Winter in Lucerne